-- It improves the circulaon of blood and lymph to the surf ace of the skin, helping to fight cellulite and improve the skin tone. - Scrubs usually include an oily base which moisturises and soothes the skin as it is scrubbed. - It opens up the pores of skin and wakens it up before a wrap or mud treatment. - The oils used can relax or smula te the senses ready for any similarly-focused treatment that might be carried on afterwards.
+- It improves the circulation of blood and lymph to the surface of the skin, helping to fight cellulite and improve the skin tone. - Scrubs usually include an oily base which moisturises and soothes the skin as it is scrubbed. - It opens up the pores of skin and wakens it up before a wrap or mud treatment. - The oils used can relax or stimulate the senses ready for any similarly-focused treatment that might be carried on afterwards.